kubernetes/sig-release/release-team/role-handbooks/release-team-lead/README.md

 ## Prerequisites

-**Before continuing on to the Release Lead specific requirements listed below, please review and work through the tasks in the [Release Team Onboarding Guide][onboarding].**
+**Before we can grant access to new Release Team Leads, a [Release Team Lead onboarding issue][rtl-onboarding] _MUST_ be opened in this repo.
+Please take a moment to do that before executing the tasks contained in this handbook.**

 ## Skills and Experience Required